LMY99/bayesian-s-shape-simulation-code/README.md

 ## Cloning This Repository

 Part of this repository is used for reproducing the simulation result table in Section 4.
-It simulates 100 datasets for five model settings for both the asymmetric and sigmoidal underlying true model.
+It simulates 100 datasets for six model settings for four underlying true progression curves.
-Codes for simulation under each model is contained within separate branches.
-To ensure normal usage of this repository, both branches need to be cloned in order to reproduce the whole result.
-The default branch corresponds to the asymmetric true model.
-A complete cloning can be done in the terminal in the following way:
+A complete cloning can be done in the terminal in the following way, where only the master branch is needed:
 ```
 git clone https://github.com/LMY99/bayesian-s-shape-simulation-code.git <some directory>
 cd <repo directory you just cloned into>
-git checkout -b sigmoid origin/sigmoid
+git checkout -b master origin/master
 ```
 For parallel computation on clusters, it is advised to clone twice onto two separate folders, and then only perform the `git checkout` clause for one of them.
 This way, two batches of datasets can be run simultaneously.